112th Grey Cup: Montreal Alouettes

 The Alouettes (in blue) during the 2025 season.

 The Alouettes finished in second place in the East Division with a record and qualified for the playoffs for the sixth consecutive year.
 Prior to the season, the Alouettes decided to move on from 110th Grey Cup MVP Cody Fajardo and anoint Davis Alexander as the team's starting quarterback for this season after he showed promise with a 4–0 record as a starter in 2024.
 Alexander rewarded the team's faith in him by leading the team to a 3–0 start to the season before suffering a hamstring injury that forced him to miss the following two games which were both losses.
 He returned after the team's bye week to face the Toronto Argonauts, but re-injured his hamstring on a touchdown run in the week 7 victory.
 Backup quarterback McLeod Bethel-Thompson started three games before also suffering an injury which led to the Alouettes starting Caleb Evans, who was injured in his start, and then fourth-stringer James Morgan who started two games amidst a five-game losing streak.
 With the Alouettes sitting at a 5–7 record, Bethel-Thompson returned from injury and led the team to two victories, including one against the Roughriders.
 Alexander then also returned from injury and won his three starts, finishing the regular season with a 7–0 record as a starter and setting a CFL record for most consecutive regular season wins to start a career with 11.
 Tyler Snead finished as the team's leading receiver with 1,129 yards and Darnell Sankey led the team in defensive tackles with 101.
-Placekicker José Maltos Díaz set a franchise record with 58 field goals in one season, which was also tied for the third-most in CFL history.
+Placekicker José Carlos Maltos set a franchise record with 58 field goals in one season, which was also tied for the third-most in CFL history.